-Housing in Harvard College dorms and undergraduate Houses includes a board plan and costs $6,200 for the seven-week session and $3,100 for a three-week session.
+Housing in Harvard College dorms and undergraduate Houses includes a meal plan.
+In Summer 2023, room and meal plan costs were $6,550 for the seven-week session and $3,275 for a three-week session.

 To be eligible for on-campus housing, you must meet the following requirements:

 - Register for eligible courses.
 Students enrolled only in MGMT S-10 are not eligible for housing.

 - After completing your course registration, visit your MyDCE account.
 A housing-related Harvard Assigned Task will be assigned to you within 1-2 business days of your completed course registration.
 This Task will provide the link to the housing request.
 Please note: you will need to claim your Harvard Key (available to claim once you have your Harvard ID number) in order to access the housing request.

 - Submit full payment for tuition, room and meal plan, and all other fees by the full payment deadline.
 See Tuition, Fees, and Payment.